awsdocs/amazon-pinpoint-developer-guide/doc-source/analytics-query-campaigns.md

 After you send your query, Amazon Pinpoint returns the query results in a JSON response\.
 The structure of the results varies depending on the metric that you queried\.
 Some metrics return only one value\.
 Other metrics return multiple values, and those values are grouped by a relevant field\.
 If a metric returns multiple values, the JSON response includes a field that indicates which field was used to group the data\.

 For example, the *endpoint deliveries, grouped by campaign* \(`unique-deliveries-grouped-by-campaign`\) application metric, which is used in the preceding examples, returns multiple values—the number of unique endpoints that messages were delivered to, for each campaign that's associated with a project\.
-In this case, the JSON response is:
+In this case, the JSON response is the following:

 ```
 {